dlab-berkeley/LLMs-Exploratory-Research/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dlab-berkeley/R-LLMs-Exploratory-Research/HEAD?urlpath=rstudio)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

+Welcome to the LLMs for Exploratory Research workshop.

+In a fast evolving artificial intelligence landscape, LLMs such as GPT have become a common buzzword.
+In the research community, their advantages and pitfalls are hotly debated.
+In this workshop, we will explore different chatbots powered by LLMs, beyond just ChatGPT.
+Our main goal will be to understand how LLMs can be used by researchers to conduct early-stage (or exploratory) research.
+Throughout the workshop, we will discuss best practices for prompt engineering and heuristics to evaluate the suitability of an LLM's output for our research purposes.
+Though the workshop primarily focuses on early-stage research, we will briefly discuss the use cases of LLMs in later stages of research, such as data analysis and writing.

 This repository contains the materials for D-Lab LLMs for Exploratory Research in R workshop.

 ### Prerequisites